 In this part, we investigated the degree of concern about takeout hygiene, the degree of parents' support for children ordering online and students’ general evaluations of takeout.
 We also added a fill - in question to investigate conditions in which the students will give up ordering online, hoping to collect more information for later analysis.

-In our survey, we received totally 105 sets of questionnaire answers, of which 103 are valid.
+In our survey, we received in total 105 sets of questionnaire answers, of which 103 are valid.
 2 responses were eliminated because though the participants confirmed that they ordered take-out, they called for deliveries at a frequency of null.
 According to the data, over half of the students had take-out several times a week.
 A Similar percentage of students mostly had take-out on weekends.
 The major factor which students considered when ordering online is the price along with the taste.
 It is partly confirmed by following data.
-Around sixty percent of students spent 15 to 25 yuan per share.
+Around sixty percent of students spent 15 to 25 yuan per order.
 Half of them allocated less than 15 percent of their living expenses to take-out.
 In addition, both parents and children worried little about take-out hygiene.
 The reasons why students chose to have take-out are highly diversified.
-Poor impression on canteen contributed to the popularity of take-out because over half of the students spoke evilly about the taste of dishes offered in canteen.
+Poor impression on canteen contributed to the popularity of take-out because over half of the students expressed disappointment for dishes offered in canteen.

+从这里开始，应该就是Result Section了

-We first finished basic analyzation of the data.
+We first finished the preliminary analysis of the data.
 Having collected enough information, we exported spreadsheet data.
 Then we made pie charts and bar charts on the basis of the data.
-Before setting out to find intern relationships among data, we ruled out some invalid information.
+Before setting out to find internal relationships among data, we ruled out some invalid information.
 Some of the questions were not set properly.
 Consequently, their results have no reference value.

 Do you order online?